NASA-IMPACT/prithvi-global-workshop/README.md

 For all resourcses: https://docs.google.com/spreadsheets/d/1Fkl0BG3eHujYGRiVm0l5RzC3LD92CjcA/edit?usp=drive_link&ouid=107344732858203799494&rtpof=true&sd=true

+This code repo is created without using mmsegmentation purposefully

 ##  A. Other than Srija, rest of the people can use any of the fine tuning task folders:
 >> prithvi_burn or